 Advancements in cancer genetics and new molecular diagnostic tools are helping define why some patients respond to a particular therapy while other patients receive little to no clinical benefit.
 This new era in cancer drug discovery and development offers the potential for innovative treatments that are safer and more effective for patients with particular cancers.
-We aim to improve patient outcomes and contribute to the reduction in healthcare costs by matching targeted therapeutics to the patients who will benefit the most.
-We are developing drugs designed to inhibit the mutated or abnormally functioning cellular pathways that drive cancer growth and intend to pair them with molecular diagnostics to identify those patients with tumors most likely to respond to treatment.
+We aim to improve patient outcomes and contribute to the reduction in healthcare costs by matching targeted therapeutics to the patients who will derive the most benefit.
+We are developing drugs designed to inhibit mutated or abnormally functioning cellular pathways that drive cancer growth and intend to pair them with molecular diagnostics to identify those patients with tumors most likely to respond to treatment.

 We are developing our lead product candidate, tipifarnib, a farnesyl transferase inhibitor, in both solid tumors and blood cancers based on previously generated clinical data, preclinical data and our identification of potential molecular biomarkers.
-We in-licensed tipifarnib from Janssen Pharmaceutica NV, an affiliate of Johnson & Johnson, in December 2014.
-We initiated a Phase 2 clinical trial of tipifarnib in patients who have solid tumors with HRAS mutations in May 2015, and a Phase 2 clinical trial in patients with peripheral T cell lymphoma, or PTCL, in September 2015.
-We plan to initiate a Phase 2 clinical trial in patients or MDS, in the first half of 2016.
+We in-licensed tipifarnib from Janssen Pharmaceutica NV, or Janssen, a foreign entity headquartered in Belgium and an affiliate of Johnson &

+Johnson, in December 2014.
+We initiated a Phase 2 clinical trial of tipifarnib in patients who have solid tumors with Harvey rat sarcoma viral oncogene homolog, or HRAS, mutations in May 2015, a Phase 2 clinical trial in patients with peripheral T cell lymphoma, or PTCL, in September 2015, and a Phase 2 clinical trial in patients with lower risk myelodysplastic syndromes, or MDS, in May 2016.
+Tipifarnib is also currently being evaluated in an investigator sponsored Phase 2 clinical trial in patients with advanced, previously treated urothelial carcinomas that carry HRAS mutations.

 Our pipeline also includes two preclinical programs.
-We are advancing KO-947, a small molecule inhibitor of extracellular-signal-regulated kinases 1 and 2 as a potential treatment for patients with tumors that have mutations in or other dysregulation of the mitogen-activated protein kinase signaling pathway, including pancreatic cancer, colorectal cancer, non-small cell lung cancer and melanoma.
-We are also developing orally available, small molecule inhibitors of the menin-mixed lineage leukemia, or menin-MLL, interaction, which are currently in lead optimization as a potential treatment for patients with acute leukemias involving translocations or partial tandem duplications of the MLL gene.
+We are advancing KO-947, a small molecule inhibitor of extracellular-signal-regulated kinase, or ERK, as a potential treatment for patients with tumors that have mutations in or other dysregulation of the mitogen-activated protein kinase, signaling pathway, including pancreatic cancer, colorectal cancer, non-small cell lung cancer, head and neck cancer and melanoma.
+We anticipate submitting an investigational new drug application, or IND, for KO-947 to the Food and Drug Administration, or FDA, in the second quarter of 2016 and commencing a Phase 1 clinical trial in the second half of 2016.
+We are also developing orally available, small molecule inhibitors of the menin-mixed lineage leukemia, or menin-MLL, fusion protein interaction, which are currently in lead optimization as a potential treatment for patients with acute leukemias involving translocations or partial tandem duplications of the MLL gene.
+Our goal is to nominate a development candidate for our menin-MLL program in the second half of 2016.